PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

  Failure indicates that  the character can’t be sure that his route or boundary is accurate  and safe, while a margin of failure of 10 or more means that the  character accidentally detonates a mine.

  GM Hint: Redirection
- Another use ofminefields isto redirect an enemy force, either  to hamper its movement or to funnel it into a more advantageous  killing zone.
+ Another use of minefields is to redirect an enemy force, either  to hamper its movement or to funnel it into a more advantageous  killing zone.
 Most minefields used for redirection are obvious - or set up to appear “poorly concealed” - as a deception tactic,  drawing attention to the minefield and away from other threats.
  Mines used in this manner tend to be surface-deployed rather  than buried.

  Redirection minefields are useful when a unit has a low  supply of mines.
 A redirection minefield can contain a low  number of real mines on its borders, with fake mines adding  apparent depth.